lamhq/tech-notes/pages/devops/aws/compute/ec2/3-networking.md

 - MAC address
 - 1 or more security groups

+## Enhanced Networking (EN)

 Use cases:
-- management network.
-- low-budget, high-availability solution
-- a separate logging network,

-## Enhanced Networking (EN)

-**For when you need speeds between 10 Gbps and 100 Gbps.
-Anywhere you need reliable, high throughput.**
+- when you need speeds between 10 Gbps and 100 Gbps
+- anywhere that need reliable, high throughput

 Uses single root I/O virtualization (SRIOV) to provide high performance and lower CPU utilization.